Workshops and Presenters

 Bernice Ponce de Leon, DO

-Frances Maher Rodriguez
+Frances Angela Torres Rodriguez

 Karen Thursday S. Tuano, MD